softark/yii2-mb-captcha/README.md

 Acknowledgment
 --------------
-Many thanks to [瀬戸のぞみ (Nozomi Seto)](http://nonty.net/about/) for the wonderful work of [瀬戸フォント (setofont.ttf)](http://nonty.net/item/font/setofont.php).
+Many thanks to the author of the wonderful work of [setofont.ttf](http://setofont.sourceforge.jp/).
 The default font "seto-mini.ttf" is a subset of setofont.ttf.